 If you prefer a no-code method for downloading the Batch file, navigate to the Batch tab in the BIN Data section of your Pagos Service Panel.
-Learn more in our BIN Data guide.

 BIN Data Batch Ranges

 When networks issue cards, they generate BINs in ranges.
 All BINs issued within a set range will share flags indicating card currency, card type (e.g. prepaid, reloadable, etc.), local only, gambling enabled/not supported, etc. Because these flags are set at the range level—not the individual BIN level—Batch BIN Data similarly shares BIN details in ranges between a min and max value.
+Design your search logic to search for a BIN value within a given range.
+For example, if you want to review details for BIN 464565, you’d generate the 19-digit value for a card number, padded with zeros; you’d then search for all the rows where the card number 4645650000000000000 is between the bin_min and the bin_max.

 Overlapping BIN Ranges